Stack logo

 Using rate limits for common operations

 To make the rate limit tradeoffs concrete, let’s consider how we’d use rate limiting in our application.
-I made a library for Convex that provides a simple rate limiting API to consume, check, and reset limits.
-This library is Convex-specific, but it will serve as a representative example of how application-layer rate limits might look.
+I made a component for Convex that provides a simple rate limiting API to consume, check, and reset limits.
+This implementation is Convex-specific, but it will serve as a representative example of how application-layer rate limits might look.

 In general, the distinctions here will be between “global” rate limits, for which there is one per application for a given rate limit “name,” and ones where each distinct “key” is rate limited independently.